-Hypoglycemia Risk: Intensive management of diabetes increases the risk of hypoglycemia 1,2.
-Elderly patients are at high risk for hypoglycemia, and more likely to require assistance or hospitalization as a result.
-Cognitive impairment increases the risk of hypoglycemia 3.
-Insulins (13.9%) and oral hypoglycemics (10.7%) were among the top 4 drug classes implicated in emergency department visits and hospitalizations 4.
+Hypoglycemia risk is multi-factorial: Intensive management of diabetes increases the risk of hypoglycemia.1,2 Hospitalization rates for hypoglycemia were higher for older patients (≥75 years) among Medicare beneficiaries 65 years or older from 1999 to 2011 and these rates now exceed those for hyperglycemia among older adults.3 Cognitive impairment also increases the risk of hypoglycemia.4 Insulins (13.9%) and oral hypoglycemics (10.7%) were among the top 4 drug classes implicated in emergency department visits and hospitalizations.5

-Choosing Wisely: American Geriatrics Society Recommendation: “Avoid using medications to achieve A1C <7.5% in most adults age 65 and older; moderate control is generally better.”
-5
+Within the Choosing Wisely Initiative, the American Geriatrics Society recommends to “Avoid using medications to achieve A1C <7.5% in most adults age 65 and older; moderate control is generally better.”6

-Recommendations: Review patients at greatest risk for hypoglycemia, as outlined above
+- Review patients at greatest risk for hypoglycemia

-· Identify individualized A1C goal based on patient preferences, complications, and co-morbidities
+- Identify an individualized A1C goal based on patient preferences, complications, and co-morbidities

 - Reduce or eliminate unwarranted medications, focusing on insulins or sulfonylureas first as they pose the greatest risk for hypoglycemia